-The Tourist Park offers Cabins of different sizes and levels of sophistication (basic to not-bad), bunk-houses (a private lockable room with 2 x triple bunks, a sink & microwave), and camping (both powered & un-powered).
-You can generally chose to suit your pocket and preferences, having said that all the cabins are now taken, but there are 2 bunkhouses left and lots of camping.
+The Tourist Park offers Cabins of different sizes and levels of sophistication (basic to not-bad), bunk-houses (a private lockable room with bunks, cook top, a sink & microwave but use of shared amenities), and camping (both powered & un-powered).
+You can generally chose to suit your pocket and preferences, having said that all the cabins are pre-booked and allocation is managed via the committee (Gitta).
 The Park put all the Sth Curly tents etc together so its a real tent city of Curly blue & yellow rashies drying on tent lines.

 Q. When is it?

-The ‘official’ camp dates for 2017 are Wed 19th April to Sat 22nd April (catering until Friday night, pack up and departure on Saturday).
+The ‘official’ camp dates for 2019 are Wed 24th April to Sat 27th April (catering Wed – Fri night, pack up and departure on Saturday).

 Q. Do I have to stay for the whole time/Can I stay longer?

 It is entirely up to you when you come and leave, you can make it shorter or longer.
-Just let Gitta (our accommodation organiser, thanks Gitta!) on 0450 930 200 and the Park know your dates.
+Just let Gitta (our accommodation organiser, thanks Gitta!) firstname.lastname@example.org and the Park www.racecoursebeach.com.au know your dates.